prakship/Practice-Projects/Beginner Mini-projects/README.md

 (b) Logistic Regression is our baseline model which gives an accuracy of 88.88%.

 (c)Support Vector Machine performs the best with an accuracy of 100% followed by Random forest and KNN who both give an accuracy of 97%.

+### 2. Digits classification using KNN algorithm

+#### How accurately can we identify the different digits images
+(a) The Digits dataset has 1797 records.

+(b) The input, each image has 8x8 dimensions ie 64.

+(c) We have the target variables as the following : 0,1,2,3,4,5,6,7,8,9

+#### RESULTS :

+(a) We achieved a test accuracy of 99.11% and training accuracy of 98.52 after carrying out 5-fold cross validation.

+(b) Using gridsearch, the best accuracy was given by the hyperparameters :

+1. n(neighbours) = 1

+2. p = 2

+(c) This accuracy is very similar to than other hyperparamter combinations.We just choose the simpler model (which happens to be 1-neighbor solution here) as it is cheaper to compute even it was not the best performer.